 Appointing the first directors

 The first directors are appointed during the company formation process.
-They are chosen by the subscribers to the memorandum (i.e. the first shareholders of a limited by shares company, or the first guarantors of a limited by guarantee company) and are named on form IN01.
+They are chosen by the subscribers (i.e., the members who subscribe to the Memorandum of Association and set up the company) and named on form IN01.
 This is the company registration form that you submit to Companies House.

-The directors automatically assume office on the date of company formation.
+The directors automatically assume office on the date of incorporation.
 Their information is added to the public register of companies.
-You must also ensure their details are included in your company’s own Register of Directors and Register of Directors’ Usual Residential Addresses, which should be kept at your registered office address.
+You must also include their details in your company’s own Register of Directors and Register of Directors’ Usual Residential Addresses, which should be kept at your registered office address.

 Appointing new directors after company formation

-If you need to replace a director or appoint an additional director after your company has been incorporated (registered), the directors (if permitted) or shareholders will need to resolve to do so, and you should complete the form AP01 or AP02.
-The form should then be sent to Companies House (the Registrar) within 14 days of the appointment.
+If you need to replace a director or appoint an additional director after your company has been incorporated (registered), the directors (if permitted) or shareholders will need to complete form AP01 or AP02.
+This form should then be sent to Companies House within 14 days of the appointment.
 You can send it by post or you can submit it online using Companies House WebFiling service or Quality Company Formations’ free Admin Portal.

 Appointing a human person as a director